 Then In 2000, the Honeywell acquired Pittway to gain a greater share of the fire-protection and security systems market.

 In 2002, David M. Cote was named Chairman and CEO of Honeywell.
-Under Cote's leadership, Honeywell transformed from a company with three competing cultures from AlliedSignal, Pittway and the legacy Honeywell to “One Honeywell,” a recognized global industrial leader that is making strategic investment in products, processes, people and geographies and has a strong financial track record, disciplined processes and an outstanding, mobilized workforce of more than 129,000 worldwide.
+Under Cote's leadership, Honeywell transformed from a company with three competing cultures from AlliedSignal, Pittway and the legacy Honeywell to “One Honeywell,” a recognized is one of the foremost manufacturers that is making strategic investment in products, processes, people and geographies and has a strong financial track record, disciplined processes and an outstanding, mobilized workforce of more than 129,000 worldwide.

 Cote led the implementation of key process initiatives that make Honeywell work better every day.
 The Honeywell Operating System (HOS), inspired by Toyota’s Total Quality Management, drives continuous improvement in sustainability, safety, quality, delivery and inventory.
 Velocity Product Development (VPD) ensures alignment across the functions that are necessary to successfully launch new technologies at the right time and at the right price, and Functional Transformation (FT) standardizes our administrative functions, including Finance, Legal, HR and IT, standardizing the way we work and reducing costs.
 In 2012, Honeywell evolved the HOS initiative into HOS Gold, a total business operating system that aligns all of these internal processes to grow sales, become more productive and deliver highly differentiated solutions to market faster than the competition.